"What if my child has trouble focusing or sitting still?"

 Won't students miss the personal one-to-one time with the teacher if they are in a group?

-No. Students get as much one-to-one personal attention in the group Lesson Program as they need.
+No. Students get as much one-to-one personal attention in our lesson format as they need.

 Private lessons have been the standard for years, but there is a serious flaw with lessons in this format.
 Success in private lessons hinges on the fact that students actually "know" how to practice.
 The reality is that only a very, very small percentage of students actually have good practice habits in place when they begin lessons.
 Not even 'being from a musical family' or 'having musician parents' is indicative that kids are going to be successful in private lessons from the beginning.
-The whole objective to being successful in any type of lesson format is that children have to understand and know how to practice.
+The whole objective to being successful in any type of lesson format is that children understand and know how to practice.
 They have to be able to self-evaluate and analyze.
 They have to be able to troubleshoot.
 They have to be independent.
 They have to be willing to repeat something multiple times just to get it right and not be lazy about doing it.
-The accelerated group lesson format addresses and solves ALL of these issues and more.
+The Accelerated Lesson format addresses and solves ALL of these issues and more.
+In fact, these very important foundational skills can only be learned in a group setting.

 We don't mean to bash private lessons.
-But, when stacked against the benefits of the accelerated group Lesson Program structure -- it's group lessons for the Win!
-Our group students focus better, work more thoroughly and conscientiously through their songs, are more motivated, confident, and sight-read like crazy.
+But, when stacked against the benefits of the Accelerated "group" Lesson Program structure -- it's group lessons for the Win!
+Our Accelerated group students focus better, work more thoroughly and conscientiously through their songs, are more motivated, confident, and sight-read like crazy.
 And, when students read well, playing feels easy and they want to keep playing!

 Are parents allowed to sit in on lessons?
 Do parents have to be present during lessons?